 Injured in an accident with a skip loader?
 Contact us

-At O'Brien & Zehnder Law Firm, a significant portion of our practice is dedicated to helping people injured in auto accidents involving skip loaders and other types of heavy machinery.
+At the O'Brien & Zehnder Law Firm, a significant portion of our practice is dedicated to helping people injured in auto accidents involving skip loaders and other types of heavy machinery.

 We handle all types of personal injury claims involving commercial vehicles.